The Age of Backwards E.P.

 The Age of Backwards E.P. was the first release by the short-lived band The Spells, a collaboration between Carrie Brownstein and Mary Timony.

 The group also released a second E.P. entitled "Bat Vs. Bird" in 2008, consisting of material recorded in 2000.
 It contained 4 songs and totaled about 9 minutes.
-"Bat Vs. Bird," with its more prominent percussion (as opposed to the subdued backbeats of "The Age of Backwards") and overall "full band" sound, was more of a promise of what was to come from Wild Flag, which is composed of Mary Timony, Carrie Brownstein, Janet Weiss, and Rebecca Cole.
+"Bat Vs. Bird," with its more prominent percussion (as opposed to the subdued backbeats of "The Age of Backwards") and overall "full band" sound, was more of a promise of what was to come from Wild Flag, which was composed of Mary Timony, Carrie Brownstein, Janet Weiss, and Rebecca Cole.